rs31113/E-STUDIO/README.md

 # E-STÚDIO

-e-stúdio is an online store developed for a budding Russian clothing brand.
+E-stúdio is an online store developed for a budding Russian clothing brand.
 This project encompasses all aspects of web development, from design to deployment.

 ## Project Overview